 Here’s a quick video of the bike idling, with a couple of adjustments I did to the bags.

-for fun as a serious scientific experiment, I put my phone in my pocket to see what it sounds like accelerating.
+as a serious scientific experiment just for fun, I put my phone in my pocket to see what it sounds like accelerating.
 I wanted to see if I could detect any missing or gaps in the power curve that I can’t hear with the wind rushing through my ears.